Last fact-checked 24 February 2020

 Book an appointment with one of our dentists in Cozumel, Mexico to get high-quality dental treatment at much lower prices.
 Depending on what treatment you have you may save thousands, and enjoy the luxury of a holiday while you have your treatment.
 Find your dentist with Dental Departures and book your appointment online.

 Visitors traveling to Cozumel for dental treatment can expect to receive high standards of dental care on this popular holiday island, and be spoilt for choice as to what activities to partake in as a post-treatment vacation treat.

 Steeped in history, ancient artifacts have been found on the island pre-dating even The Maya who first settled in Cozumel in around 1AD.
 There are a number of ruins on the island – the largest located at the Center of the island in San Gervasio.
 This place was sacred to the Maya Moon Goddess, Ix Chel, and many pilgrims flocked to its temples, the ruins of which are scattered around the island.
 Following Spain’s first peaceful visit here in 1518 around 10,000 Maya lived on the island.
 However, in 1520 infected sea-farers brought smallpox to Cozumel so that by 1570 less than 400 residents were left alive, and by 1650 it was virtually uninhabited as most islanders had fled to the mainland to escape frequent pirate attacks.
 It wasn’t until almost 200 years later, in 1848, that refugees of the war in Yucatan settled here and the island once more became populated.

-The waters surrounding Cozumel are teeming with with marine life – the island naturally protecting coral reef communities from the open ocean – and Scuba diving is one of Cozumel’s premier attractions.
-By far, the majority of businesses on the island are connected in some way to tourism – from the charter fishing and diving companies, to the 300+ restaurants to the souvenir stores selling jewelry, tequila and Cuban cigars.
-Cozumel offers plenty, and its renowned hospitality and warmth ensures it is an important stop-off point for cruise ships in the Caribbean.
+The waters surrounding Cozumel are teeming with marine life – the island naturally protecting coral reef communities from the open ocean – and Scuba diving is one of Cozumel’s premier attractions.
+By far, the majority of businesses on the island are connected in some way to tourism–from the charter fishing and diving companies, to the 300+ restaurants to the souvenir stores selling jewelry, tequila and Cuban cigars.
+Cozumel offers plenty, and its renowned hospitality and warmth ensure it is an important stop-off point for cruise ships in the Caribbean.